 Danielle says that seeing the change in her father, who is living with dementia, has been a comfort to her and the rest of the family.

 “A couple of months ago they were living independently, Dad was sitting in a dark lounge room, sleeping most of his day away because he wasn’t getting the mental or social stimulation.
 He was becoming depressed, his energy levels were going, the spark went out of his eyes and since he’s been here and meeting people again, he’s excited to come down for lunch – it’s a social event every single day for him.
 He’s got that spark again; he has joy again and he’s laughing again.
 It’s just honestly been amazing.

 “It’s turned around a very dark, scary place from someone with a 90-year-old father whose very frail and sick.
 It’s turned his health around, it’s turned my mother’s health around, mentally and emotionally and physically.
 But it’s been amazing for the whole family too.”

-For fellow Seasons Sinnamon Park family member Belinda, whose mother Nola moved into Seasons in May 2018, the combination of social activities and personalised care won her over.
+For fellow Seasons Sinnamon Park family member Belinda, whose mother Nola moved into Seasons, the combination of social activities and personalised care won her over.

-“We’ve done a lot of cruising together, we’ve been around the world 104 days, so I said we pretend this is another cruise ship,” says Belinda.
+“We’ve done a lot of cruising together.
+We’ve been around the world in 104 days, so I said we pretend this is another cruise ship,” says Belinda.

 “I know mum loves to go to the movies after lunch, so that sort of fills in quite a bit of her day.
 I think she also likes the bingo and trivia and all those sorts of games.

 “The care grows with you in your own unit, so your home becomes your home, and the care grows with you.
 And that was the biggest sort of tick factor for us.
-It is a responsibility having mum here around the corner from where I live, but in saying that I’m sharing the responsibility with Seasons!”
+It is a responsibility having mum here around the corner from where I live.
+In saying that, I’m sharing the responsibility with Seasons!”